Erykah Badu's history of being controversial

 'Window Seat' to history

-In 2010, Badu filmed a video for her single "Window Seat" in Dallas, Texas.
+In 2010, Badu filmed a video for her single "Window Seat" in Dallas.

-The video featured her stripping as she strolled to Dealey Plaza, where President John F. Kenney was assassinated in 1963.
+The video featured her stripping as she strolled to Dealey Plaza, where President John F. Kennedy was assassinated in 1963.

-Badu ends up nude and falls as if shot as visitors, including some children, look on.
+Badu ends up nude and falls, as if shot, as visitors, including some children, look on.

 The singer said at the time the video was filmed "guerrilla style," with no crew and in one take.